dannyvankooten/www.dannyvankooten.com/content/projects.md

 #### Fathom Analytics

 Open-source and privacy friendly analytics.
-The project is still going strong and has turned into a flourishing business, but I [stepped away from it](/blog/2019/stepping-down-fathom-maintainer/) in early 2019 as its success was hard to combine with 2 young children.
+The project is still going strong and has turned into a flourishing business, but I [stepped away from it](/blog/2019/stepping-down-fathom-maintainer/) in 2019 as its success at the time was hard to combine with 2 young children.

 [Website](https://usefathom.com/) | [GitHub](https://github.com/usefathom/fathom) | [Introduction post on my blog](/blog/2018/reviving-ana-as-fathom/)